Aptomi/k8s-app-engine/README.md

 ## Features & Benefits
 - **Easy way to deploy and manage complex applications**
-  - TODO: link to a diagram of a complex application
+  - See [example](examples/03-twitter-analytics/diagram.png) of a multi-service application based entirely on containers
 - **Run on top of any container platform**
   - k8s, OpenShift (with support coming for AWS ECS, GKE, Docker Datacenter, Mesos)
-- **Friendly for Dev and Ops teams**
+- **Friendly for Dev and Ops**
   - Keep using your existing application templates (Helm, k8s YAMLs, ksonnet, Ansible, etc)
   - Speak services, not containers.
-Collaborate between organizations and rely on services published by other teams
+Collaborate between orgs and rely on services published by other teams
-  - Easy changes to the running code -- seconds to propagate updated parameters to the underlying container infrastructure
+  - Easy changes to the running code -- seconds to propagate updated parameters, relocate the whole stack to another cluster, restrict access, etc
+- **Continuous state enforcement**
+  - Desired state of all services is rendered as a system and continuously validated/enforced
+  - Built-in service discovery ensures all dependencies always are up to date
 - **Lazy allocation of resources**
   - Containers are running only when needed (i.e. when someone declared an intent to consume the corresponding service)
-- **Continuous state enforcement**
-  - Desired state of all services is rendered as a system and continuously validated/enforced
 - **Flexible rule engine. *See examples of user-defined rules:***
   - *Production Instances* get deployed to *us-west*, *Staging Instances* get deployed to *us-west*
   - *Web* and *Mobile* teams always share the same *small* flavor of *Analytics* service in *Staging*, while